heroalone/Garfield/README.md

 ## Preparation of Input Files <a name="input"></a>
 ####  Phenotype [--trait|-t \<file\>]

-The phenotype input is a 3-column tab-delimited file with the following structure (FAM_ID, IND_ID, and values):
+The phenotype input is a 3-column space-delimited file with the following structure (FAM_ID, IND_ID, and values):
 ```
 111 111 0
 222 222 1
 333 333 0
 ...
 ```